ariejdl/SDG/ReadMe.md

   - emit code into temp directory
 - well specified 'run' step, i.e. start server, inform UI, want to be able to restart the UI and keep running this
   - subprocess with boilerplate to communicate asynchronously with this parent process

+#### Footnotes

+SDG: Soli Deo Gloria latin for "glory to God alone", a reformation maxim.